 Nearly all the pros are going to be riding a deck in the sweet spot, typical street deck, range size that I described above.
 Most likely it will be in the range of 7.75″ to 8.5″ wide and 31″ to 33″ long.
 You can search for the last name of the pro along with the brand of skateboard they ride for to see the exact dimensions they ride.

 A pro model is a skateboard deck is a board that has the name of the pro written somewhere on it.
 These decks are not necessarily better or worse than another deck you would buy from that same company.
 Getting a pro model deck is a way that you can show support for your favorite skateboard pros as a portion of the deck sales will go to that rider.

 So what Do I Skate?

 The size that feels most comfortable under my feet is an 8.0” x 31.6” deck.
+I typically like these.

 I am a street skater.
 I like skating ledges, rails, and the occasional transition.
 I skate the typical street size that I mentioned above.
 I have a men’s size shoe size that is 8 – 8.5, and I am not very tall at a 5’ 6”.

 At the moment I am reviewing all of the strongest skateboard decks for another post, so you can follow my reviews there.